algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 ##### Date

-Indicate the date when the test has been passed
+Indicate the date when the test has been passed.

 ##### Priority